therealpeterpython/cnn-unfold/README.md

 # cnn-unfold
 A lot of this explanation is taken from [here](https://stackoverflow.com/a/44039201).

-This repository provides some python code which is able to unfold a convolutional kernel or the data matrix.
+This repository provides python code which is able to unfold a convolutional kernel or the data matrix.
 What do i mean with unfolding the kernel?

 Let's say you have a 2d input `img` and 2d kernel `ker` and you want to calculate the convolution `img * ker`.
 Let's assume that `img` is of size `n×n` and `ker` is `k×k`.